jupyterhub/oauthenticator/docs/source/topic/allowing.md

 ## Blocking Access

 It's possible that you want to limit who has access to your Hub to less than all of the users granted access by your `allow` configuration.
-`block` configuration always has higher priority than `allow` configuration, so if a user is explicitly allowed _and_ explicitly blocked, they will not be able to login.
+`block` configuration always has higher priority than `allow` configuration, so if a user is both allowed _and_ blocked, they will not be able to login.

 The only `block` configuration is the base Authenticators `block_users`, a set of usernames that will not be allowed to login.